Usage Guide

 Monitor Command

-Monitor an ongoing LLM agent session in real-time.
+Monitor an ongoing LLM agent session (plan or implementation) in real-time.

 Examples: